August, 2016 - SUPPORT Summary of a systematic review | print this article |

 Study designs & interventions

-Before-after studies (9) that evaluated a wide variety of checklist designs and training on use of the checklists.
+Before-after studies (9) that evaluated a

 Participants

-Medical teams.
+Medical teams

 Settings

-Acute hospital settings.
+Acute hospital settings

-Intensive care units (5 studies), emergency departments (2), surgical units (1) and multi-departmental acute care settings (1)
+and multi-departmental acute care settings (1)

 Outcomes